antronerds/r2-tutorials/original/R2Tutorials.md

 3. A similar graph as produced for MYCN appears, the differential expression is more pronounced for this gene (Figure 14).
-In the generated picture the genes are not ordered for their gene expression go to the adjustable settings menu and select ”Track and gene sort” in the ”Extra Graph Option” pulldown menu.
-Click ”adjust settings”.
+In the generated picture the genes are not ordered for their gene expression go to the adjustable settings menu and select ï¿½Track and gene sortï¿½ in the ï¿½Extra Graph Optionï¿½ pulldown menu.
+Click ï¿½adjust settingsï¿½.
 4. The functionality in the right panel of Figure 15 will be explored in more advanced tutorials (K-Means clustering).
 We'll explore one add**i**tional data visualization however; that of all genes I this